DataScienceProjectUni/PredictStockusingRedditandTwitter/README.md

 #### Step 3.1
 - create datasets for each of the 5 stocks
+ - How are these beeing divided per day?

 #### Step 3.2
 - get daily financial data and classify if the stock goes up or down during a given day

 ### Step 4
 - Perform sentiment analysis on each dataset (NLP)
 - add actuals from financial data to datasets as independent variable

+## Data Modelling

 ### Step 5
 - train data and tune model